Battle of Dompaire: Dompaire

 Meanwhile 'Groupe Minjonnet' at Ville-sur-Illon sent out a reconnaissance in force towards Damas.
 A contingent of the Régiment Blindé de Fusiliers-Marins, manned by French navy personnel led by Lieutenant Durville in three tank destroyers named Siroco, Mistral and Simoun, advanced towards the village but found no resistance.
 When they entered the suburbs they faced a group of Panther tanks.
-In the exchange of fire, two Panzers were hit and knocked out forcing the Germans to retreat, while the French had lost two jeeps and a half-track.
-The French then withdrew to Ville-sur-Illon placing artillery batteries along the partly wooded hills South of Dompaire.
+In the exchange of fire, two Panzers were hit and knocked out, forcing the Germans to retreat, while the French had lost two jeeps and a half-track.
+The French then withdrew to Ville-sur-Illon, placing artillery batteries along the partly wooded hills South of Dompaire.

-The following morning French infantry with support from five Shermans forced the Germans out of the nearby village of Lavieville.
+The following morning, French infantry with support from five Shermans, forced the Germans out of the nearby village of Lavieville.
 After that, the troops made their way to Dompaire itself – the French had the town almost surrounded.
 Meanwhile Panther tanks had advanced south of Madonne-et-Lamerey on hilly and wooded terrain towards the eastern outskirts of the town.
-The French had deployed their M10 tank destroyers of the Régiment blindé de Fusiliers-Marins, on the slopes ready to ambush.
+The French had deployed their M10 tank destroyers of the Régiment blindé de Fusiliers-Marins on the slopes ready to ambush.
 Two tank destroyers Orage and Tempête soon spotted and struck three Panthers 900 meters away, immediately halting the German advance.
-Furthermore French 105mm howitzers of 'Groupe Minjonnet' began to bombard the Germans, and then attacked Damas, seizing it in less than two hours.
-Following this they were able to advance out of the town and forced the Germans out of the hamlet of Maison Rouges, capturing fifty Germans.
+Furthermore, French 105mm howitzers of 'Groupe Minjonnet' began to bombard the Germans, and the Groupe then attacked Damas, seizing it in less than two hours.
+Following this, they were able to advance out of the town and force the Germans out of the hamlet of Maison Rouges, capturing fifty Germans.
 As a result the French cut the main road between Dompaire and Epinal.